gouravgupta162/yith-woocommerce-compare-product-list/README.md

-# WSS YITH Woocommerce Compare Product List | Quick View
+# YITH Woocommerce Compare Product List
 Quick View | Slide View | Category Wise Product Compare

 The WSS YITH WC Compare Product List add-on lets your customers allow to quick view there compare product list based on category wise.
 It will working only with YITH Woocommerce Compare plugin.